Jthomp1993/milestone-project-3/README.md

 The main aim for me was to create an app that had an intuitive user interface and created a sense of community amongst its users.

-This project was my third Milestone Project as part of the Diploma in Software Development at Code Institute.
+This project was my third Milestone Project as part of the Diploma in Full Stack Software Development at Code Institute.

 ## User Experience